Home / Composition 2 / Support Pages

 - In research, in each paragraph, we state and defend.

-- That's how your question or concerns email should be written: State what the problem is then add to that discussion.
+- That's how your questions or concerns sould be written: State what the problem is then add to that discussion.

 - However, all email communication with me is considered office hours discussion.

-- Follow all typical decorum for such a context.
+- Follow all typical decorum of language for such a context.

 - The EFSC Student Code of Conduct applies to all email communication